scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Step 6.
 Run Scalar DB sample application in the Client container

-In this section, we will prepare and run the Scalar DB sample application.

-This guide explains the minimum steps.
+The following explains the minimum steps.
 If you want to know more details about Scalar DB, please refer to the [Getting Started with Scalar DB
 ](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md).

 1. Run bash in the Client container.